dasch-swiss/dsp-tools/docs/file-formats/json-project/overview.md

 `"prefixes": { "prefix": "<iri>", ...}`

 The `prefixes` object contains the prefixes of external ontologies that are used in the current file.
 All prefixes are composed of the prefix and a URI.
-The prefix is used as namespace so one does not have to write the fully qualified name of the referenced object each time it is used.
+The prefix is used as namespace, so one does not have to write the fully qualified name of the referenced object each time it is used.
 Instead of writing a property called "familyName" as `http://xmlns.com/foaf/0.1/familyName` one can simply write `foaf:familyName`.